cyanreg/avtransport/draft-qproto-spec.md

 When using UDP-Lite, the same considerations as [UDP](#udp) apply.

-As UDP-Lite allows for variable checksum coverage, the **minimum** checksum coverage MUST be used, where only the header (8 bytes) is checksummed.
+As UDP-Lite allows for variable checksum coverage, the **minimum** checksum coverage MUST be used, where only the UDP-Lite header (8 bytes) is checksummed.

 Implementations SHOULD insert adequate FEC information, and receivers SHOULD correct data with it, as packet integrity guarantees are off.